 Tuesday Riddell graduated with a BA (Hons) in Fine Art Painting from City & Guilds of London Art School.
 Following that she undertook her Painter-Stainers Decorative Surface Fellowship at City &

 Guilds – the only Fellowship in the UK that provides specialist training in the craft of decorative surface techniques to ensure that endangered skills are kept alive and vibrant in contemporary practice, focusing on historic techniques such as gilding, japanning, chinoiserie and marbling.
-Riddell will be granted a one-year honorary membership to The Worshipful Company of Painter-Stainers to conclude her fellowship.
+Riddell was then granted a one-year honorary membership to The Worshipful Company of Painter-Stainers to conclude her fellowship.
 She is the only contemporary artist in the UK working in lacquerware.

 Japanning is a 17th-century type of finish that originated as a European imitation of Asian lacquer work.
 Tuesday was part of the ‘Young Contemporary Artist Awards 2018’ by The Biscuit Factory and won ‘Best Picture Award’ decided by the Worshipful company of the Painter Stainers, Art in the City 2020.